Rosemary Opala: Background

 Opala moved to Brisbane in the 1940s to complete an art course at George Street Technical College (later Queensland University of Technology).
-At the commencement of World War II, Opala began nurses training after leaving art school, in order to 'do something more useful than playing with paints'.
+At the commencement of World War II, Opala began a nursing training after leaving art school, in order to 'do something more useful than playing with paints'.
 Also during the 1940s, while training at Brisbane General Hospital, she was a freelance writer, with many short stories and essays published in Australia's most prominent women's magazines.
-At the same time Opala also took to sketching and drawing, which included patients and staff in the hospital and the Brisbane general hospital building.
+At the same time Opala also took to sketching and drawing, which included patients and staff in the hospital and the Brisbane General hospital building.

-While nursing in Brisbane, Opala encountered Hansen's Disease (Leprosy) patients from Peel Island, and was convinced to transfer to the Lazaret (Leper colony or Leprosium) on the island in the Queensland Moreton Bay area.
+While in nursing school in Brisbane, Opala encountered Hansen's Disease (Leprosy) patients from Peel Island, and was convinced to transfer to the Lazaret (Leper colony or Leprosium) on the island in the Queensland Moreton Bay area.
 From the late 1940s until 1959 when the Lazaret was closed, Opala worked on the Island with Hansen's disease patients, with intermittent periods of other work on mainland Queensland.
 During the 1950s and 1960s Opala continued to write and sketch subjects such as her experiences on the Island and its native flora.